mchav/mchav.github.io/_posts/2026-04-04-type-level-programming-is-still-programming.md

 -- 8 evaluations of GroupKeyColumns '["Class"] '[] = '[].
 ```

 Three columns, eight leaf evaluations.
 The tree of work doubles at every level.
 For n columns, GHC does 2^n reductions.
+Surprisingly, type-level if statement aren't lazy as I think I expected them to be.

 With 10 columns (the housing dataset I tested against), that's 1,024 reductions.
 Imperceptible.
 With 31 columns (the Kaggle credit card dataset I demoed with), that's 2,147,483,648 reductions.
 That's why it hung.